Ron Folman

 Ron Folman (רון פולמן; born 16 February 1963), is an Israeli quantum physicist and social activist.
 He works at the Ben-Gurion University of the Negev (BGU) where he heads the Atom Chip group.
 He is the author of the book The Human Test.

 Biography

 Folman, born in Tel Aviv, is the son of Russian born Ahuva (Luba) Gordon and Polish born Yeshayahu Folman.
 Folman's mother, who barely escaped with her family from the burning city of Minsk as the Nazi army advanced, tried to make it to the land of Israel on the famous Exodus refugee ship, only to be returned by the British to Germany.

 In 1998, Folman received his PhD degree from the Weizmann Institute of Science (work conducted at CERN).
-Between the years 2000-2003, he worked as a Researcher at the University of Heidelberg (Marie Curie fellow), Germany, and before that in 1999-2000 as a post-doctoral fellow in Innsbruck.
+Between 2000 and 2003, he worked as a researcher at the University of Heidelberg (Marie Curie fellow), Germany, and before that in 1999-2000 as a postdoctoral fellow in Innsbruck.

 He is an advocate of Human Rights, Animal Rights, Social justice, Peace and Environmental sustainability.

 Folman's father is a survivor of Auschwitz where he was numbered B-1367.
 Folman tattooed an exact replica on his arm.